symbolizr/symbolizr-bold/README.md

 ## Versioning

-Font Awesome will be maintained under the Semantic Versioning guidelines as much as possible.
+Symbolizr Bold will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`